Exploration: Areas of Figures with a Fixed Perimeter

 What is the maximum area of a sector of a circle with P = 100?

 What about regions built along a natural boundary?
-For example the maximum for both a rectangular region and a triangular region built along a natural boundary with 100 yards of fencing is 1250 sq. yds.
+The length along the natural boundary is not part of the amount of fence that needs to be used.
+For example, prove that the maximum for both a rectangular region and a triangular region built along a natural boundary with 100 yards of fencing is 1250 sq. yds.

 But, the rectangle is not the maximum area four-sided figure that can be built.
 What is the maximum area of a four-sided figure where three sides are formed by the fencing and one side by the natural boundary?